Timendus/chipception/README.md

   * Allow Chipception to read [CHIP-8 Binary Format](https://github.com/Timendus/chip8-binary-format) files
-  * Support `hires` ROMs, scaled down in windows, with the option to go full screen on them
   * Add some proper memory management and register how much memory each ROM really needs, so we can run more ROMs in parallel
   * Have ROMs define their desired window size so not all windows are so similar